eddyah5/SaaS101/README.md

 27) Put your **product name, description, image/logo(optional), price, and product category**.
 Dont forget to select either recurring or one-time payment just below
 28) Still on the same page, click on the "**Additional option**" to expand more.
 Then look for "**Feature list**" and click on it to add a line-by-line feature lists that will be displayed on the pricing table.
 You can also change the pricing model under the pricing information
 29) Click add, and repeat steps 26 - 28 to add more products if you want
-30) Next, grab the API ID of the price, and Save the ID for all the plans in the settings.py file like so:
+30) Next, grab the API ID of the price, and Save the ID for all the plans in the settings.py file like (Check the post for code)
-# djangostripe/settings.py
-STRIPE_PRICE_ID = 'price_1NY5nMKRuIYIFY0C742qZ0WG'
 31) Under # subscriptions/views.py import login_required
 32) **pip install django-allauth** (For addressing user authentication), then under # djangostripe/settings.py, add the following under INSTALLED_APPS (Check the post for code)
 33) Add some code to django-allauth config to djangostripe/settings.py (Check the post for code)